MSLNZ/Quantity-Value/docs/examples.rst

 When using the package, the first task is to select a set of base quantities.

-For instance, the basis :math:`LT` (distance and duration) may be used for a straight-line kinematics problems.
-Other kinds of quantity are then declared in terms of this basis, for example the signature for speed is :math:`LT^{-1}`.
+For instance, the basis distance and duration (dimensions, LT) may be used for a straight-line kinematics problems.
+Other kinds of quantity are then declared in terms of this basis.
+For example, speed is the time required to cover a distance.

 .. code-block:: python